 Russell Bush Jr. (1920 – 2012) practiced dentistry from 1946-1986, at which time he was called as pastor of Main Street Baptist Church in Hattiesburg, MS. He was 66 years old when he became pastor of the church and served there 14 years, retiring in May of 2000.
 After retiring from full-time ministry, he served several local churches as interim pastor until his health would not allow it.
 At 90 years old Dr. Bush, being a technology enthusiast, used social media for teaching biblical principles to anyone who would read his daily posts.
 On October 21, 2012, Dr. Bush was named Pastor Emeritus of Main Street Baptist Church.
 Dr. Bush served as president of the MS Baptist Convention in 1961-62.
 He also served as trustee of the MS Baptist Children’s Village, MS Baptist Hospital, the MS Baptist Foundation, and as member of the executive committee of both the MS Baptist Convention and the Southern Baptist Convention.

 Joshua R. Bush lives in Charlottesville, Virginia.
 He has a Ph.D. in Chemical Engineering and does biomedical research with natural polymers for orthopedic applications.
 He is also an ordained deacon at First Baptist Church – Park Street in Charlottesville.
-Together with the help of cousins Lee Wood and Russell Young, he is delivering the recorded teaching of his grandfather, Russell Bush Jr., and his father, L. Russ Bush III, in podcast format to make the content easily accessible to everyone.
+Together with the help of cousins Lee Wood and Russell Young, he is delivering the recorded teaching of his father, L. Russ Bush III, and grandfather, Russell Bush Jr., in podcast format to make the content easily accessible to everyone.